Back to Articles

 Verify the earnings before you wire the money

-If you're staring at a seller's "adjusted EBITDA" and a data room full of PDFs, book a 15-minute walkthrough of how Deal OS turns those documents into cited, checkable findings your QoE provider can build on.
+If you're staring at a seller's "adjusted EBITDA" and a data room full of PDFs, see an example of how Deal OS turns those documents into cited, checkable findings your QoE provider can build on, or try a quality-of-earnings first pass on a sample deal with no login.